/user/index/surname("Johnson",<userID:int>)

 the colon.
 Some options include a single argument to further specify

-FoundationDB stores the keys and values as simple byte strings leaving the client responsible for encoding the data.
+FoundationDB stores keys and values as simple byte strings leaving the client responsible for encoding the data.
 FQL determines how to encode data elements based on their data type, position within the query, and associated options.

 @fdb.transactional

-def write_kv(tr):
+def write_user(tr):

 # Open directory; create if doesn't exist

-dir = fdb.directory.create_or_open(tr, ('directory', 'p@th'))
+dir = fdb.directory.create_or_open(tr, ('app', 'users'))

 # Pack the tuple and prepend the directory prefix